-• System Sales and Support - the sale of information systems and the provision of system support services.
+- System Sales and Support the sale of information systems and the provision of system support services.
 The sale of information systems includes perpetual software licenses, conversion, installation and training services, hardware and peripherals, "Software as a Service" (or "SaaS") services, and forms and supplies.
-System support services includes software application support, hardware maintenance, and continuing education.

-• Business Management, Consulting and Managed IT Services - the provision of business management services, which includes electronic billing, statement processing, payroll processing, accounts receivable management, contract management and insurance services, as well as Internet service provider ("ISP") services and consulting and managed IT services (collectively, "other professional IT services").
+System support services include software application support, hardware maintenance, and continuing education. - TruBridge the provision of business management services, which includes electronic billing, statement processing, payroll processing, accounts receivable management, contract management, and insurance services, as well as Internet service provider ("ISP") services and consulting and managed IT services (collectively, "other professional IT services").